michaelpiper/automated-deposit-notification-system/README.md

 ##### Open the first terminal:

-    Run npm install or yarn install to install the required dependencies.
+    Run `npm install` or `yarn install` to install the required dependencies.
     Once the installation is complete,

 ##### Compile TypeScript to JavaScript:

     After the dependencies are installed, you need to compile the TypeScript code into JavaScript before running the application.
-    In the first terminal, run npm run build or yarn build.
+    In the first terminal, run `npm run build` or `yarn build`.
     This command will compile the TypeScript files into JavaScript and generate the corresponding JavaScript files in the appropriate output directory.

 ##### Start the application:
-    Execute yarn dev to start the application using nodemon.
+    Execute  `npm run dev` or `yarn dev` to start the application using nodemon.
     Nodemon is a development utility that automatically restarts the application whenever changes are detected in the source code.
 It helps in the development process by providing a more efficient workflow.

-    Execute yarn start to start the application using PM2.
+    Execute or `npm start` or`yarn start` to start the application in production using PM2.
 PM2 will manage the application process, handle automatic restarts, and provide logging capabilities.
     The application should now be up and running, and you can monitor the logs in the second terminal using npm run pm2 log or yarn pm2 log.

 ##### Open the second terminal:
-    Run npm run pm2 log in the second terminal.
+    Run `npm run pm log` or `yarn pm log` in the second terminal.
 This command will start the application using PM2.
 PM2 is a process manager for Node.js applications that provides features like automatic restarts, monitoring, and logging.
 The log argument ensures that the logs of the running application are displayed in the terminal.
     By following these steps, you will have the automated deposit notification system up and running using nodemon for development purposes and PM2 for process management.
 The first terminal is used to start the application, while the second terminal displays the application logs using PM2.